LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/native.md

 ![Windows Native Key Store](../../../../../images/amplia/windows-native-store.png)

 > [!WARNING]
-> In order to use native key stores on Windows Server, you should [configure Amplia to use a local user account](../windows/configure-app-user.md)
+> In order to use native key stores on Windows Server you must [configure Amplia to use a local user account](../windows/configure-app-user.md), otherwise
+> you will not be able to backup the generated keys.

 To backup keys stores on the *user store*:

 1. On *Windows Explorer*, navigate to the folder *C:\Windows\System32* and locate the executable **mmc.exe**
 1. **Hold the SHIFT key and right-click the file**, then click on **Run as different user**
-1. Enter the username and password of the local account created for Amplia
+1. Enter the username and password of the local account created for Amplia (see warning above)
 1. Click *File* and then *Add/Remove Snap-in...*
-1. Select the **Certificates** snap-in and click *Add &gt;*
+1. Select the **Certificates** snap-in and click *Add*
 1. Choose the **My user account** option, and then *Finish*, and *OK* on the previous dialog
-1. Expand the item *Certificates - Current User*, and the folder *Personal* under it
+1. Expand the item *Certificates - Current User*, and the folder **Personal** under it
 1. Click the folder *Certificates*
 1. Right-click the certificate corresponding to the key you want to backup, select *All Tasls*, then **Export...**
 1. Choose **Yes, export the key**